Piecewise Polynomial Regression of Tame Functions via Integer Programming: Numerical experiments

+We consider a small neural network, comprised of 27 parameters, sigmoid, $\tanh$, ReLU activations, and 1d max-pooling; see the architecture in \Cref{fig:NN_architecture}.

+The neural network is trained to approximate the 2d function $x\mapsto 2\sin{x_1} + 2\cos{x_2} + x_2 / 2$, from 15 random samples on the cube $[-2,2]^{2}$.
+The loss is the mean squared error over the 15 samples; it is optimized in a single batch for 5000 epochs using the \texttt{AdamW} algorithm.

+We approximate the output of the trained NN by taking $\nSample = 225 = 15^{2}$ points in a $15\times15$ regular grid over the approximation space and optimize the trees using that as input.
+We set the polynomial degree $\polyDeg=2$.

+\Cref{fig:NN_fit} (middle and right pane) shows the obtained piecewise approximation of the Neural Network, for depth $2$ and $3$ approximation trees with time budget of 30 and 60 minutes.
+Increasing the depth from 2 to 3 reduces again the error measures by a factor of 2; see \Cref{table:expsregression}.

-\subsubsection{Denoising of a piecewise-constant 2d signal}
+\subsection{Denoising of a piecewise-constant 2d signal}

-Following the denoising scenarios of \cite{NEURIPS2021_dba4c1a1}, we generate four functions that are piecewise constant on a 25 by 25 grid; see column one of \Cref{fig:data_noisy}.
-The regression data is the function corrupted by a zero-mean additive gaussian noise of standard deviation $\sigma = 0.5$; see column two of \Cref{fig:data_noisy}.
-Column three of \Cref{fig:data_noisy} shows the output of the regression models with depth $D=4$ and polynomial degree $\smoothDeg=0$, with a time limit of 20 minutes per scenario.
-The recovered signals are comparable in quality to Figure 3 in \cite{NEURIPS2021_dba4c1a1}.
+We consider now a slightly different set-up: following \citet{NEURIPS2021_dba4c1a1}, we consider four two-dimensional functions that are piecewise constant on a 25 by 25 grid, illustrated in \Cref{fig:data_noisy} (row one).
+The regression data is the function corrupted by an additive Gaussian with zero mean and standard deviation of $\sigma = 0.5$, illustrated in \Cref{fig:data_noisy} (row two).
+Row three of \Cref{fig:data_noisy} shows, for each scenario, the output of regression trees with depth $D=4$ and polynomial degree $\polyDeg=0$, with a time limit of 1 hour.

-\paragraph*{Acknowledgements} This work has received funding from the European Union’s Horizon Europe research and innovation programme under grant agreement No. 101070568.
-This work received funding from the National Centre for Energy II (TN02000025).
+The piecewise polynomial formulation used here is a simplified version of \Cref{eq:OrtFormulationHplane}, where the splits are restricted to align with the Cartesian axes; see \cref{appx:axisalign} for details. \Cref{table:expsdenoising} shows the recovery error of the regression trees; the recovered signals are comparable in quality to Figure 3 in \citet{NEURIPS2021_dba4c1a1}.